-If you notice you’re peeing a lot — meaning that you’re urinating more often than what’s normal for you — it’s possible your frequent urination could be an early sign of diabetes.
+If you’re urinating more often than usual, your frequent urination could be a symptom of high blood sugar, which may be an early symptom of diabetes.

 However, there are many potential causes of frequent urination, including some that are harmless.

 In people with type 1 diabetes, the body no longer produces insulin or does not produce enough insulin.
 In type 2 diabetes, the body has lower insulin sensitivity and uses insulin less effectively.

 Insulin is a hormone that draws glucose, or sugar, into the cells to use as energy.
 This can result in high blood sugar levels.

 Too much sugar in your blood is extremely taxing on the kidneys, which work to reabsorb sugar into the bloodstream.
 When the kidneys can’t reabsorb all the sugar correctly, urination helps eliminate much of that glucose from the body.

 This process also flushes out valuable hydrating fluids from your body, often leaving people with diabetes urinating frequently and dehydrated.